tjohnston-softdev/aurion-assessment-2110/instructions.md

 #### Output

 * Values for each test case are displayed to the console, same as above.
 * Only the actual values are displayed.
-I thought implementing a full unit test suite would be a little excessive.
+At first, I thought implementing a full unit test suite would be a little excessive.

 ----